pbamberger/campfire/_posts/kaukapakapascoutgroup/2021-02-17-kahu-curried-mince.md

 ## Method

-Brown mince and onions and curry powder in butter in a frying pan
+Brown mince, onions, and curry powder in butter in a frying pan

 Transfer to a large pot.
 Mix stock powder with a little water, add rest of water and mixed vegetables to pot